 The Hunters Hill Playground Working Party, a Council Committee including representatives from the community, Councillors and Council staff worked hard to fundraise to improve children's playgrounds in the Municipality.
-New playgrounds were completed at Boronia Park North and Harding Memorial Reserve, Hillcrest Ave, Gladesville.
+New playgrounds were completed at Gladesville Reserve, Huntley's Point.

-(iv) Access & Equity of Services
+Access & Equity of Services